-(3) Required Disinfection
+(3) Required Disinfection Appropriate Use of Primary and Secondary Disinfectants

-- (a) Surface water, or groundwater under the direct influence of surface water, shall be filtered by conventional surface water treatment or alternative surface water treatment methods and disinfected to meet the requirements of R309-200-7. - (b) Where microbiological treatment is required for a ground water source that is not under the influence of surface water, disinfection without filtration may be considered adequate.
+(a) Surface water, or groundwater under the direct influence of surface water, shall be filtered by conventional surface water treatment or alternative surface water treatment methods and disinfected to meet the requirements of R309-200-7.

+(b) Only ground water Where microbiological treatment is required for a ground water source that is not under the influence of surface water, disinfection without filtration may be considered adequate, can be adequately disinfected with primary disinfectants, or primary and secondary disinfectants, alone.
+Surface waters, as well as ground water under the direct influence of surface water, require conventional surface water treatment or alternative surface water treatment methods.

-(4) Point of Application and CT
+(4) Point of Application and CTRequired Disinfectant Dose and Contact Time